Volunteers, Smithsonian want to save White House protest art

 "We're trying to be as gentle as we can with everything," said Natalie Casey-Sanger, a D.C. resident.
 "I've heard some people express hopes for long-term plans but nothing concrete."

 Casey-Sanger said volunteers started removing almost everything from the fence late Tuesday night out of concern that it would suddenly be taken down early Wednesday morning.
-The National Park Service originally told The Associated Press that most of the fence would be dismantled on Wednesday.
-But it later reversed course and said it was in "continuing consultations" with the Secret Service over the issue.
-On the other, southern side of the White House, parts of the temporary fencing were dismantled on Wednesday.
+The National Park Service originally told The Associated Press that most of the fence would be dismantled Wednesday, but it later reversed course.

+In a statement Wednesday night, the Park Service said the Secret Service was "continuing to remove the temporary fencing around Lafayette Park, and the public will have access to Lafayette Park beginning on June 11."
+Some fencing will remain around damaged areas while the Park Service makes repairs.
+On the other, southern side of the White House, parts of the temporary fencing were also being dismantled.

 The suddenly bare fence caused some initial confusion among visitors.